 How to Cook and Use Mushrooms in Recipes

-When adding edible mushrooms to recipes, cook them at a medium-high temperature to reduce their water content and prevent them from becoming soggy.
+When adding mushrooms to recipes, cook them at a medium-high temperature to reduce their water content and prevent them from becoming soggy.
 Doing so will also concentrate the mushrooms’ flavor.
 Mushrooms can be cooked in various ways, but roasting them is an excellent option since the high, dry heat enhances their meaty, savory flavor.
 Additionally, sautéing mushrooms with a small amount of water, vegetable broth, or coconut aminos will bring out their umami flavor.

-Mushrooms can inject a new dimension of flavor into many recipes.
+Mushrooms can inject a new dimension of flavor into many vegan recipes.
 For example, mushrooms such as chanterelles have a peppery taste, making them a perfect addition to avocado toast or a tofu scramble.
 Portobello mushrooms are another excellent example of flavor-enhancing mushrooms.
 Their chewy texture and meaty flavor make for delicious and healthy mushroom burgers or steaks that you can grill on the barbecue or roast in the oven.
 Another way to get more fungi onto your plate and into your belly is dicing up mushrooms and adding them to salads, soups, stews, tacos, or sandwiches to add a chewy texture and savory flavor.
 And if you’re still not persuaded to eat them, add a teaspoon or two of mushroom powder to coffee, tea, or warm water and enjoy the health benefits.

 Healthy Plant-Based Mushroom Recipes